UltraStudioLTD/cgengine/README.md

 # cgengine
-console game engine base with simple support for rectangle rendering and collision
+console game engine base with simple support for rectangle rendering and collision - may not work on some operating systems
-###

 # setup
 1. install the keyboard module using ```pip install keyboard``` in your command line